 John is himself a Gold Award holder, following participation at school and university.

 Trained as a teacher, John has worked with children and young people in a variety of situations, ranging from schools in suburban England to refugee camps in Uganda.
 He became a Headteacher at 28, going on to develop a reputation for regenerating underperforming schools.
 John has since been the national Education Director of Business in the Community, founding Chief Executive of Career Ready and Chief Executive of Young Enterprise.

 John is a former non-executive director of UNICEF, helped to found ‘Teach First’ in the UK, and is a past Vice Chairman of the World Organization of the Scout Movement.
-He is a visiting lecturer in education and corporate social responsibility at Oxford Brookes and Leicester De Montfort universities, sits on the Advisory Board of the University of Surrey’s Business School and is a trustee of the Marine Society and Sea Cadets.
-He is a Deputy Lieutenant for Oxfordshire.
+He is a visiting lecturer in education and corporate social responsibility at Oxford Brookes University, Leicester De Montfort University and the University of Surrey’s Business School.
+He is a trustee of the Marine Society and Sea Cadets and a Leadership Fellow at St George’s House, Windsor Castle.
+John is a Deputy Lieutenant for Oxfordshire.

 In 2008, John received The Queen’s Award for Enterprise Promotion in recognition of his long-standing dedication to enterprise education.
 In 2009, he received the Freedom of the City of London.
 In 2020, he was awarded an OBE for “services to young people”.